frconor-ebook/meditations/_posts/2025-09-11-hearts-on-fire.md

 Yet at that very moment when they recognized Him in the breaking of bread, we are told by St. Luke, "He vanished from their sight" (Luke 24:31).

-We can recognize here an essential reality of our faith.
+"We can recognize here an essential reality of our faith.
 Christ, who breaks the bread, now becomes the bread broken, shared with the disciples and consumed by them.

-He is seen no longer, because now He has entered the hearts of the disciples to make them burn all the more, and this prompts them to set out immediately to share with everyone their unique experience of meeting the risen Lord.
+"He is seen no longer, because now he has entered the hearts of the disciples to make them burn all the more, and this prompts them to set out immediately to share with everyone their unique experience of meeting the risen Lord.

-The risen Christ, then, is both the one who breaks the bread and at the same time, the bread itself, broken for us.
+"The risen Christ, then, is both the one who breaks the bread and at the same time, the bread itself, broken for us.

-It follows then that every missionary disciple is called to become, like Jesus and in Him, through the working of the Holy Spirit, one who breaks the bread and one who is broken bread for the world.
+"It follows then that every missionary disciple is called to become, like Jesus and in him, through the working of the Holy Spirit, one who breaks the bread and one who is broken bread for the world.

-And it could be remembered that breaking our material bread with the hungry in the name of Christ is already a work of Christian mission.
+"It should be remembered that breaking our material bread with the hungry in the name of Christ is already a work of Christian mission.

-How much more so is the breaking of the Eucharistic bread, which is Christ Himself, a work of mission *par excellence*, since the Eucharist is the source and summit of the life and mission of the Church.
+"How much more so is the breaking of the Eucharistic bread, which is Christ himself, a work of mission *par excellence*, since the Eucharist is the source and summit of the life and mission of the Church" (Pope Francis, *idem*.).

 Pope St. John Paul II liked to say, "The Church draws her life from the Eucharist" (John Paul II, Encyclical, *Ecclesia de Eucharistia*, Point 1, April 17, 2003).